lsu-ddem/pathways-site/content/3_Audio/3_SoundsInBugSquish/3_Lesson_3/index.md

 This is the final assignment for the sound unit, and it will combine everything we have learned so far in the course: Basic coding skills, graphics and sprites, sound playback, synthesis, and sequencing.

 The goal for this assignment is to take **EITHER** your _Bug Squish_ **or** _Paint App_ assignments from the graphics unit and add dynamic sounds to the user interactions.
 Below is a potential example of the _Bug Squish_ assignment with sounds added in.

-{{% codepen 600 LYpOQQy %}}
+{{% codepen-results 600 LYpOQQy %}}

 and here is an example of the _Paint App_

+{{% codepen-results 600 WNQXVVJ %}}

 Notice the characteristics that both of these have in common:

 * Each project has at least 2 different synthesizer sounds and one soundfile playback.
 * The sounds change/are triggered based on the user interactions, and these changes make logical sense.
 * the differences in sounds are noticeable.